Vehrik/FarOut/Characters/4-Physiology.md

     Square Cube Law: The Momentum you gain from Traits is quartered to the nearest natural number.

+    Tiny Stomach: Food is treated as if it has +2 Satiation for your Character.

     -1 Threat
     -2 Stamina